 The original cut of the film ran nearly four hours.
 The opening battle/Palpatine rescue alone ran over an hour.
 The extra footage of the Palpatine rescue scene is shown in the video game for this movie however.

-A 10 year old Han Solo was going to appear during the Battle of Kashyyyk as an orphan being raised by Chewbacca.
-He would have helped locate General Grievous by finding part of a transmitter droid that was sending signals from Utapau, allowing Obi-Wan to find and confront the villain.
+A ten year old Han Solo was going to appear during the Battle of Kashyyyk, as an orphan being raised by Chewbacca.
+He would have helped locate General Grievous, by finding part of a transmitter droid that was sending signals from Utapau, allowing Obi-Wan to find and confront the villain.

-In the battle duel scene with Count Dooku, the imprisoned Palpatine originally had more dialog which he was to shout at Anakin.
-One of his lines pertained to Star Wars: Episode II - Attack of the Clones (2002) in which Palpatine exposed Dooku as paying the Tusken Raiders to kidnap, torture and kill Shmi Skywalker.
+In the duel with Count Dooku, the imprisoned Palpatine originally had more dialogue, which he was to shout at Anakin.
+One of his lines pertained to Star Wars: Episode II - Attack of the Clones (2002), in which Palpatine exposed Dooku as paying the Tusken Raiders to kidnap, torture, and kill Shmi Skywalker.